 Kirby McInerney LLP Continues Investigation of Shareholder Claims Against Singularity Future Technology, Ltd. (SGLY)

-/EIN News/ -- NEW YORK, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against Singularity Future Technology, Ltd. (“Singularity” or the “Company”) (NASDAQ: SGLY).
+NEW YORK, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against Singularity Future Technology, Ltd. ("Singularity" or the "Company") SGLY.
 The investigation concerns whether Singularity and/or certain of its officers have violated the federal securities laws and/or engaged in other unlawful business practices.

 Singularity is a global logistics and ship management services company.